California wine: History

 The state of California was first introduced to Vitis vinifera vines, a species of wine grapes native to the Mediterranean region, in the 18th century by the Spanish missionaries, who planted vineyards with each mission they established.
 The wine was used for religious sacraments as well as for daily life.
-The vine cuttings used to start the vineyards came from Mexico and were the descendant of the "common black grape" (as it was known) brought to the New World by Hernán Cortés in 1520.
+Cuttings from the vine of the "common black grape" (as it was known) brought to the New World by Hernán Cortés in 1520 were used to start the vineyards of Mexico.
 The grape's association with the church caused it to become known as the Mission grape, which was to become the dominant grape variety in California until the 20th century.

 The California Gold Rush in the mid-19th century brought waves of new settlers to the region, increasing the population and local demand for wine.
 The newly growing wine industry took hold in Northern California around the counties of Sonoma and Napa.
 The first commercial winery in California, Buena Vista Winery, was founded in 1857 by Agoston Haraszthy and is located in Sonoma, California.
 John Patchett opened the first commercial winery in the area that is now Napa County in 1859.
 During this period some of California's oldest wineries were founded including Buena Vista Winery, Gundlach Bundschu, Inglenook Winery, Markham Vineyards and Schramsberg Vineyards.
-Chinese immigrants played a prominent role in the developing the Californian wine industry during this period - building wineries, planting vineyards, digging the underground cellars and harvesting grapes.
+Chinese immigrants played a prominent role in developing the Californian wine industry during this period - building wineries, planting vineyards, digging the underground cellars and harvesting grapes.
 Some even assisted as winemakers before the passing of the Chinese Exclusion Act, which severely affected the Chinese community in favor of encouraging "white labor".
 By 1890, most of the Chinese workers were out of the wine industry.

 Phylloxera and Prohibition

 The late 19th century also saw the advent of the phylloxera epidemic, a type of parasite similar to aphids, which had already ravaged France and other European vineyards.
 Vineyards were destroyed, and many smaller operations went out of business.
-However, the remedy of grafting resistant American rootstock was well known, and the Californian wine industry was able to rebound quickly, and utilizing the opportunity to expand the plantings of new grape varieties.
+The remedy of grafting resistant American rootstock was well known, and the Californian wine industry was able to rebound quickly, utilizing the opportunity to expand the plantings of new grape varieties.
 By the turn of the 20th century, nearly 300 grape varieties were being grown in the state, supplying approximately 800 wineries.

 Worldwide recognition seemed imminent until January 16, 1919, when the 18th Amendment ushered in the beginning of Prohibition.
 Vineyards were ordered to be uprooted, and cellars were destroyed.
 Some vineyards and wineries were able to survive by converting to table grape or grape juice production.
 A few more were able to stay in operation to continue to provide churches sacramental wine, an allowed exception to the Prohibition laws.
-However, most went out of business.
-By the time that Prohibition was repealed in 1933, only 140 wineries were still in operation.
+By the time Prohibition was repealed in 1933, only 140 wineries were still in operation.